mgleeming/synthedia/README.md

 Synthedia offers options to filter reverse and contaminant peptides as well as filter PSMs by Posterior Error Probability (PEP) values.

+## DIA acquisition strategies

+DIA-LC-MS/MS data can be acquired in many ways.
+The default invocation of synthedia creates non-overlapping, 30 Th windows between m/z 350 and m/z 1600.
+To simulate data using different DIA acquisition strategies, a file defining the acquisition schema can be supplied.
+An example acquisition schema file and blank template are provided in the ```templates``` directory.

+The acquisition schema file must define both MS1 and MS2 spectra.

 ## Usage

 A basic invokation of synthedia using a MaxQuant input directory and accepting all other parameters as default is below: